8321/magicdir/sysadmin.md

 ##git remote set-url origin https://github.com/8321/test.git
 ##git remote -v
 	# These command will set url and verify if the repository link is set mistakenly to a non existing repository.

+###Standard input and output ###

+##echo "This is an standard output for terminal"
+##echo "This line will be added to file stdout.md" 1> stdout.md
+##echo "This line will override the existing line.
+Don't use it" > stdout.md
+##echo "This line will added along with any existing lines in the stdout.md file" >> stdout.md
+##ls asdasd 2> stderr.md
+	#This command will write error on stderr.md file.
+##asdasd 2> err.md
+	#This command will also generate error on err.md file.
+##ls -alh sysadmin.md >> listoutput
+	#This command will generate list output all in human readadble file.